zaddach/zaddach.github.io/_posts/2025-10-18-mockingbird.md

 ## Conclusion
 It took me some tinkering to understand the `windows-metadata` crate, but once you know how to extract types it is fairly straightforward.
 I was pleasantly surprised how easy the `tera` crate was to use, and how powerful the macro system is.

+You can find the code for this project [here](https://github.com/zaddach/mockingbird).